The Airdrie RCMP Detachment is open from 8:30 a.m. - 4:30 p.m. Monday through Friday excluding Statutory holidays.

 Citizens will be able to report the following crimes online:

-• Vandalized property will cost less than $5,000 to repair
+- Vandalized property that will cost more than $5,000 to repair

-• There are no items involving personal identity, firearms, licence plates or decals
+- There are items involving personal identity, firearms, licence plates or decals

 This project has been initiated to ensure the public is able to report certain crime types in whatever way is most convenient or accessible to them.
 The goal for the Alberta RCMP is to make sure all crime is reported, no matter how small.
 This provides the most accurate crime data and allows our resources to be deployed appropriately in the areas that need it most.
 Reporting less serious crime online helps emergency call takers and frontline members focus their time on high-priority calls.
 We take all reports of crime seriously and crime reported online will be treated the same as crime reported in any other way.